Mugambi-Ian/pavs-student/README.md

   -_Register either team or solo projects._
   -_Acquire a project commencement approval from the admin/Lecturer._
-  -_Chat in app with other for team members._
+  -_Chat in app with other team members._
   -_Submit their projects from their phones._

 Just to mention the main features.